Rape Aggression Defense Program

 R.A.D.
 Systems is dedicated to teaching women defensive concepts and techniques against various types of assault, by utilizing easy, effective and proven self-defense tactics.
 This system of realistic defense will provide a woman with the knowledge to make an educated decision about resistance.

 The R.A.D Basic Physical Defense classes, educate and train women specifically how to defend themselves physically from a sexual assault attack.
-The classes are for women only and are taught by University Police officers and staff who are trained and certified to teach the R.A.D.
+The classes are for women only and are taught by BYU Police officers and staff who are trained and certified to teach the R.A.D.
 Systems program.

 - RAD classes are offered through BYU Continuing Education Department.